-A brief recap: Leia is Harry in Hermione's body, Sky is Hermione in Harry's body; they botched up a time travelling ritual around Christmas of their year on the run and have subsequently been living each other's lives since the summer of Harry's 11th birthday.
-They have done their best to adapt to the situation, dealing with various problems, including but not limited to: their magic throwing tantrums, how hard it is meeting people they saw die, facing puberty of the wrong gender, Sirius on the run and a Bloody Baron who enjoys being cryptic.
-They are working to further their main goal of defeating Voldemort, along with other goals like getting their generation ready to survive the war, promoting inter-house solidarity, locating the Horcruxes and surviving the Unspeakables' meddling, which has landed Sky in a coma for nearly six weeks.
+A/N: As a bit of a reminder...
+Leia is Harry in Hermione's body; Sky is Hermione in Harry's body; they botched up a time travelling ritual around Christmas of their year on the run and have subsequently been living each other's lives since the summer of Harry's 11thbirthday.
+They have done their best to adapt to the situation, dealing with, among other things: their magic throwing tantrums, meeting people they saw die, facing puberty of the wrong gender, Sirius on the run, the Unspeakables' meddling and a Bloody Baron who enjoys being cryptic.

 A… Switched Chance

 For all that she was used to Nearly-Headless Nick's company during banquets, Leia reflected, sitting at a table with the Bloody Baron was rather… unnerving.

 Especially when you were the centre of his focused attention.

 Sky had been quite determined to Get Some Answers out of the mysterious ghost.
 It was time, he insisted, that they move against Voldemort's Horcruxes ("That's the entire point of being here- err… now!") and the hints the ghost had dropped made him their current best lead.

 "We must confront him!" had said Sky warmly.
 "He'll have to help us.
 He'll just have to!"

 In theory, Leia agreed wholeheartedly.
 In practice – here, now, with said ghost glaring out of silver eyes a mere table away from them (a table, moreover, that was no obstacle to him at all) – she wasn't feeling as sanguine about the endeavour.